 See a Burlesque Show: An “Ass Kick’n Topless Revue”, X Country is set to country music hits and is the perfect activity to rev up date night, or for a bachelor/bachelorette party in Las Vegas.

 Menopause the Musical: While a comedy show focused on “the change” that occurs mid-live may not have been atop your list of things to do in Vegas, you may want to reconsider.
 Menopause the Musical has earned an impressive 4.5/5 stars on TripAdvisor, with audiences agreeing that it’s hilarious.

 Numb, a bar found at the front of Harrah’s casino floor, sells a 64 oz. monster that will not only get you buzzing but will assist in beating the heat.

-Dueling Pianos: The Piano Bar hosts a free dueling piano show from Tuesday to Saturday from 9 pm – 2 am.
+Dueling Pianos: The Piano Bar hosts a free dueling piano show nightly from 9 pm – 2 am.
 Stop by early to grab a seat and sing along with twin sisters Kim and Tamara Pinegar.

 Pete Vallee stars as Big Elvis: Another free show that calls the Piano Bar home, the legendary Pete Vallee plays both top hits and deep tracks as part of his Elvis tribute show several days a week.